„The Balthasar Neumann Ensembles are my professional and spiritual home.“

 Thomas Hengelbrock

-Thomas Hengelbrock is an exceptional talent in many respects: as a violinist, conductor, scholar and ambassador for the power of music in personal union, he has been inspiring an international audience for many years.
+Thomas Hengelbrock is an exceptional talent in many respects: as a conductor, researcher and music mediator in personal union, he has been inspiring an international audience for many years.
 The profound examination of the musical text, meaning and content of works forms the focus of his work across epochs and genres and at the same time the basis for his international career.
-Thomas Hengelbrock both unearths works that have been forgotten or thought lost and offers a refreshing new look at the standard repertoire.
-In addition to historically informed performances of works such as Mendelssohn’s „Elijah“, Haydn’s „Creation“, Beethoven’s „Missa solemnis“, Wagner’s „Parsifal“ on original instruments and Mascagni’s „Cavalleria rusticana“ in the present original version, he also devotes himself in particular to the music of the immediate present.
+Thomas Hengelbrock regularly unearths works that have been forgotten or thought lost and offers a refreshing new look at the standard repertoire.
+In addition to historically informed performances of works such as Wagner's "Parsifal" on original instruments and Mascagni's "Cavalleria rusticana" in the original version, he also devotes himself in particular to the music of the immediate present and works closely with contemporary composers such as Jan Müller-Wieland, Wolfgang Rihm, Erkki-Sven Tüür, Jörg Widmann or Simon Wills.

 YouTube